Azure/helm-charts/README.md

 # Creating a New Chart

 If you are looking to create a chart, please see the list of with the `Help Wanted` label [here](https://github.com/Azure/helm-charts/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

+If you decide to create a new chart, please follow the following guidelines:

+- Look at the [upstream charts repository](https://github.com/kubernetes/charts) for prior art
+- Wherever possible, ensure that your chart has the option to install the service to be provisioned locally, in the cluster
+    - For example, if your chart provisions Azure MySQL, ensure that the chart can be installed with the option to create a MySQL instance in the cluster.
+The default should be to provision on Azure

 # Contributing